 When God sends revival to your church, two big things will occur.

 One: The people will be in constant awe of the Father’s presence.
 They will need no convincing or reminders that He is alive and on the job and involved in what we are doing in this place.
 His presence will be so real that many times the people will feel they can almost reach out and touch Him.

 Two: They will adore their pastor and support him.

 Not all?
 I thought you said the church was in revival.
 Why not everyone?

 Every congregation has its share of hangers-on.
 Israel in the wilderness had them, a carnal group that did not understand or value spiritual things.
+(Scripture calls them “the rabble.”)
 Every church since has been infiltrated by their sons and daughters.

-What we must not do is elect them as leaders of the congregation or sit still and wait for all of them to be on board before moving forward.
+What we must not do is make them leaders of the congregation or sit still and wait for all of them to be on board before moving forward.